gabrielasan20117/AngularSpotiapp/README.md

 # AngularSpotiapp
-This project used Api Spotify, in specific the functions as Playlist and Artists.
+This project used Api Spotify, in specific the functions as Playlist and Artists for his developer.

 ## Screenshots of the application